sclevine/agouti/index.md

 layout: default
 title: Agouti
 ---
-[Agouti](http://github.com/sclevine/agouti) is an acceptance testing framework built to help you efficiently write expressive and comprehensive tests.
-It is best paired with the [Gomega](http://github.com/onsi/gomega) matcher library but is designed to be matcher-agnostic.
+[Agouti](http://github.com/sclevine/agouti) is an acceptance testing framework and general WebDriver API.
+It is best complemented by the [Ginkgo](http://github.com/onsi/ginkgo) testing framework and [Gomega](http://github.com/onsi/gomega) matcher library, but it is designed to be both testing framework and matcher library agnostic.

-These docs are written assuming you'll be using Gomega with Ginkgo.
-They also assume you know your way around Go and have a good mental model for how Go organizes packages under `$GOPATH`.
+This document is written with the assumption that you will be using Agouti for acceptance testing with both Ginkgo and Gomega.
+The [`dsl`](http://godoc.org/github.com/sclevine/agouti/dsl) package is not used in any examples outside of the DSL section.

 ---

-##Getting Ginkgo
+##Getting Agouti

 Just `go get` it:

+    $ go get github.com/sclevine/agouti

+Or grab only the packages you plan to use:

+    $ go get github.com/sclevine/agouti/core
+    $ go get github.com/sclevine/agouti/matchers
+    $ go get github.com/sclevine/agouti/dsl

+If you plan to write acceptance tests using Ginkgo or want to use the [`dsl`](https://godoc.org/github.com/sclevine/agouti/dsl) package:

     $ go get github.com/onsi/ginkgo/ginkgo

+If you plan to use the [`matchers`](https://godoc.org/github.com/sclevine/agouti/matchers) package, get Gomega:

     $ go get github.com/onsi/gomega

-this fetches ginkgo and installs the `ginkgo` executable under `$GOPATH/bin` -- you'll want that on your `$PATH`.

-**Ginkgo is compatible with Golang v1.2+  Ubuntu users: apt-get currently installs v1.0 -- you'll need to upgrade!**
+Next, install any WebDrivers you plan to use.
+For OS X with [Homebrew](http://brew.sh):

+    $ brew install phantomjs
+    $ brew install chromedriver
+    $ brew install selenium-server-standalone

 ---

-##Getting Started: Writing Your First Test
+##Getting Started: Writing Your First Acceptance Test
-Ginkgo hooks into Go's existing `testing` infrastructure.
-This allows you to run a Ginkgo suite using `go test`.

-> This also means that Ginkgo tests can live alongside traditional Golang `testing` tests.
-Both `go test` and `ginkgo` will run all the tests in your suite.

-###Bootstrapping a Suite
-To write Ginkgo tests for a package you must first bootstrap a Ginkgo test suite.
-Say you have a package named `books`:
+Agouti is best used with Ginkgo and Gomega.
+We'll start by setting up your package to work with them.
+For more information, check out the [Ginkgo docs](http://onsi.github.io/ginkgo/) and [Gomega docs](http://onsi.github.io/ginkgo/).

+###Setting up Ginkgo to Run Agouti

-    $ cd path/to/books
+    $ cd path/to/potato
     $ ginkgo bootstrap

-This will generate a file named `books_suite_test.go` containing:
+This will generate a file named `potato_suite_test.go` containing:

-    package books_test
+    package potato_test

     import (
         . "github.com/onsi/ginkgo"